The $49.1 Billion Opportunity

 ✖ Cross-vendor data unification

-✖ Fault propagation across tools
+✖ Fault propagation across equipments

 Adjacent Solution What It Offers What It Lacks